H1ld/cat-rest-api/README.md

 cp .env.example .env
 ```

-4. Edit the content of .env using :
+4. Edit the content of .env.

 5. Run the server.
 ```